gerardbm/sigma-theme/README.md

 - `sticky`: true or false to make the sidebar sticky on scroll.
 - `rouge`: true to load the rouge CSS.
 - `order`: customize the posts order in the loops.
+- `cookies`: the html filename.
+- `version`: any value, version number or date for CSS/JS files.

 ### Setting up default settings for all posts and pages, automatically